raydac/bkbin2wav/README.md

 python bkbin2wav.py -i Arkanoid.bin -o Arkanoid.wav
 ```
 ## Start without arguments
-If start the application without parameters, then it will print list of allowed options
+If you start the application without parameters, it will display a list of available options.
 ```
 bkbin2wav -i <binfile> [-a] [-o <wavfile>] [-n <name>] [-s addr] [-t]